HOPLAB-LBP/mouse_tracker_template/README.md

 # Mouse tracker template
 ------------------------

 This is a template for a mouse tracker experiment.
 It runs on a minimal set of images randomly selected from MS COCO.
-The mouse tracker tasj is inspired by the work from Koenig-Robert et al 2023.
+The mouse tracker task is inspired by the work from Koenig-Robert et al 2023.

 Fill this template with your own experimental parameters to use it.
 Use the following sections as a guide.